jawah/niquests/docs/user/advanced.rst

 Available hooks:

 ``early_response``:
-    An early response caught before receiving the final Response for a given Request.
-Like but not limited to 103 Early Hints.
+    An informational response received before the final response, such as 103 Early Hints.
 ``response``:
-    The response generated from a Request.
+    The final :class:`~niquests.Response`.
 ``pre_send``:
-    The prepared request got his ConnectionInfo injected.
-This event is triggered just after picking a live connection from the pool.
+    The :class:`~niquests.PreparedRequest` after a live connection is selected and :attr:`~niquests.PreparedRequest.conn_info` is populated.
+Do not mutate the request at this stage.
 ``on_upload``:
-    Permit to monitor the upload progress of passed body.
-This event is triggered each time a block of data is transmitted to the remote peer.
-    Use this hook carefully as it may impact the overall performance.
+    The prepared request whenever a body block is transmitted.
+Its :attr:`~niquests.PreparedRequest.upload_progress` tracks the transfer.
+Keep this hook inexpensive.
 ``pre_request``:
-    The prepared request just got built.
-You may alter it prior to be sent through HTTP.
+    The newly built prepared request, which may be modified before transmission.

 You can assign a hook function on a per-request basis by passing a ``{hook_name: callback_function}`` dictionary to the ``hooks`` request